Lens Caps, Cases & Boxes

 (Left image courtesy of Dillon Ang, right image courtesy of Göran Årelind)

-Grey cases with the narrow “Y” on gold background logo also appeared for coloured Yashica As but their style remained the earlier (and presumably cheaper) type with stitched top and front panels.
-The first case below was originally grey but the top and front have been painted, the front, a yellow.
-Definitely better in B & W!
-The top is embossed “Yashica A” but the case came with an all grey A III (in very nice condition).
+Grey cases with the narrow “Y” on gold background logo also appeared for coloured Yashica As but their style remained the earlier type with stitched top and front panels.
+The top is embossed “Yashica A” but is the same for both Yashica As and Yashica A IIIs.
 The later brown cases for the black Yashica A cameras continued with this style, this one from 1964:

-(Left image courtesy of Sandu Baciu, right image courtesy of Chris Whelan)
+(Web image on left, right image courtesy of Chris Whelan)

 It was not until about 1964 before the Yashica 635 case, still with the inexplicable “Yashicaflex” across the front (as noted earlier), changed from the oval to the narrow “Y” logo but this was the new one with the white enamelled background (see further below in “1964”):